syncfusion-content/blazor-docs/blazor/multiselect-dropdown/data-binding.md

 ## Customizing the Change Event

 MultiSelect component by default fires the `Change event` when the component loses focus.
-However, if you want the Change event to be fired every time a value is selected or removed, you can disable the [EnabledChangeOnBlur](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfMultiSelect-2.html#Syncfusion_Blazor_DropDowns_SfMultiSelect_2_EnableChangeOnBlur) property.
-This will make the Change event to be fired on every value selection and removal instead of just when the component loses focus.
-Default value of `EnableChangeOnBlur` is `true`.
+However, if you want the Change event to be fired every time a value is selected or removed, disable the [EnabledChangeOnBlur](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfMultiSelect-2.html#Syncfusion_Blazor_DropDowns_SfMultiSelect_2_EnableChangeOnBlur) property.
+This will make the Change event be fired on every value selection and removal instead of just when the component loses focus.
+The default value of `EnableChangeOnBlur` is `true.`

 {% highlight Razor %}